 Now click on the other position closest to the 50 yard line.
-A gap will appear between the two positions indicating the large arc is now two smaller arcs.
+A gap will appear between the two positions

 Select both arcs again using either the Pointer Selection tool, Box Selection tool, or Lasso tool.

 Click on the Curve tool in the Tool Palette.
 A Curve Tool Control Panel will appear.